Enter the ultimate force and the cross-sectional area into the calculator to determine the tensile strength.

 How to calculate the tensile strength?

 Measure the cross-sectional area.

 Calculate the tensile strength using the equation above.

-A tensile strength is the maximum amount of tensile stress an object can withstand before breaking or yielding.
-This is somethings referred to as the ultimate strength.
+Tensile strength is the maximum amount of tensile stress an object can withstand before breaking or yielding.
+These are sometimess referred to as the ultimate strength.

 Tensile stress is the stress caused by two forces pulling in opposite directions on an object.